JetBrains/js-graphql-intellij-plugin/README.md

 This developer guide covers how to setup your project to get the most out of the GraphQL language tooling in this plugin.

 The main features of the plugin are:
-- Full language support for GraphQL Specification including the Type System Definition Language (SDL)
+- Full language support for GraphQL Specification including the Schema Definition Language (SDL)
 - Schema-aware completion, error highlighting, code-formatting, folding, commenter, and brace-matching and documentation
   ![completion](docs/assets/completion.png)